xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 to uninstall it.
 You will have to `sudo rm` each file that has been installed.
 If you don't care much about a clean uninstall, you might choose to just `rm` the executable.
 The rest of `j4-dmenu-desktop`'s files will just sit there.
-They will still be installed, but not unused.
+They will still be installed, but unused.
 This can waste your storage if for example `j4-dmenu-desktop` includes a large pregenerated documentation collection like some programs do.

 But let's say you've been diligent and you know which files to remove.
 Still, wandering around with `sudo rm` in your system directories isn't the best idea.